RedNacho/sws-vagrant-docker-connector/README.md

 ## Rationale ##

 Recently I encountered a situation where the default docker-machine environment was not quite correct for me (some kernel bug, I can't remember).
 So I brought up my own VM with Vagrant and connected it to the docker-machine with the generic driver.
+This allowed me to run docker commands as if they were local, but with docker actually running inside an arbitrary vagrant box which I'd just created.
 Then I realised that it was possible to script everything that I'd just done, so I did.

+It's more or less the approach [here](http://blog.scottlowe.org/2015/08/04/using-vagrant-docker-machine-together/) and [here](http://blog.wescale.fr/2015/11/24/docker-machine-et-vagrant/), except that I've scripted it.
+It would make sense to implement this logic as a driver for docker-machine, but I don't know enough about this subject to make the attempt myself.

 ## Disclaimer ##